Online Catholic Bible Study

 Catholics are taught not to independently interpret the Bible but, we are encouraged to read the Bible.
 During the Middle Ages, most people could not read so the word of God was taught verbally and through pictures.
 Indeed, that is one reason we have beautiful stained glass windows in Cathedrals.
 Yet even from the earliest days of the Church, the Church Fathers encouraged their followers to read the Bible.
 Even in relatively recent history, the encyclical Divino Afflante Spiritu by Pope Pius XII in 1943 encouraged Catholics to read and study the Bible.

-Why can Catholics not individually interpret the Bible?
+Why Can't Catholics Interpret the Bible?

 First, the Bible contains many different types of texts since it was written by many different authors over hundreds of years.
 While some passages are meant to be read literally, others are meant to be read metaphorically or even in a different sense.
 We don't know how to read the Bible without training.
 So we should look up to nearly 2,000 years of Catholic tradition which has examined, debated, analyzed, and prayed on the Scriptures.
 We know what the Scriptures mean by virtue of the Church who teaches us what they mean.